 The term “path” means a time-indexed sequence of a set of values.

-The term “Principle-Based Reserve Actuarial Report” (PBR Actuarial Report) means the supporting information prepared by the company as required by VM-31.

-The term “policyholder behavior” means any action a policyholder, contract holder or any other person with the right to elect options, such as a certificate holder, may take under a policy or contract subject to Model #820 including, but not limited to, lapse, withdrawal, transfer, deposit, premium payment, loan, annuitization, or benefit elections prescribed by the policy or contract but excluding events of mortality or morbidity that result in benefits prescribed in their essential aspects by the terms of the policy or contract.
+The term “policyholder behavior” or “contract holder behavior” means any action a policyholder, contract holder or any other person with the right to elect options, such as a certificate holder, may take under a policy or contract subject to Model #820 including, but not limited to, lapse, withdrawal, transfer, deposit, premium payment, loan, annuitization, or benefit elections prescribed by the policy or contract but excluding events of mortality or morbidity that result in benefits prescribed in their essential aspects by the terms of the policy or contract.
 (Model #820 definition.)

-The term “policyholder efficiency” means the phenomenon that policyholders will act in their best interest with regard to the value of their policy.
-A policyholder acting with high policyholder efficiency would take actions permitted in their contract which would provide the greatest relative value.
+The term “policyholder efficiency” or “contract holder efficiency” means the phenomenon that policyholders or contract holders will act in their best interest with regard to the value of their policy or contract.
+A policyholder or contract holders acting with high policyholder efficiency or contract holder efficiency would take actions permitted in their policy or contract which would provide the greatest relative value.
 Such actions include but are not limited to not lapsing a low value or no value contract, persisting, surrendering, applying additional premium, and exercising loan and partial surrender provisions.

 The term “pretax interest maintenance reserve” (PIMR) means the statutory interest maintenance reserve liability adjusted to a pretax basis for each model segment at the projection start date.

+The term “Principle-Based Reserve Actuarial Report” (PBR Actuarial Report) means the supporting information prepared by the company as required by VM-31.

 The term “principle-based valuation” means a reserve valuation that uses one or more methods or one or more assumptions determined by the insurer and is required to comply with Section 12 of the Model #820 as specified in the Valuation Manual.
 (Model #820 definition.)

 The term “projection interval” means the time interval used in the cash-flow model to project the cash-flow amounts (e.g., monthly, quarterly, annually).

 The term “projection period” means the period over which the cash-flow model is run.
 (This definition applies to life and annuity products only.)